ajhalthor/face-boundary/README.md

 Once the boundary is plotted, we find points at intervals of 2 degrees about the tip of the nose onto the boundary of the face.
 The tip of nose is determined as the midpoint of the Nose boundary plotted by the `CascadeObjectDetector` towards the beginning `[nx, ny]`.

-## Plotting 90 lines at 2 degrees from each
+## Plotting 90 lines at 2 degrees from each other

 Consider a line making an angle `theta` degrees with the X-axis.
 This line should pass though the tip of nose `[nx, ny]`.